akleemans/aoc-2024/README.md

 Unfortunately this was not usable for Part 2, so I had to use another lookup.
 Starting with the whole path didn't work ( or make sense), but keeping the lowest score for a given position+direction was the key.
 (If a path leading up to the position had a higher score, it could not be a solution.)

+## Day 17

+I started with an implementation in Nim but switched to Python, because I didn't want to deal with bigints.
+After fixing a `round`/`floor` error, part 1 was quick.

+For Part 2, after fiddling around for a bit I started outputting `a` values where the result matched the program at the end (instead of the start), and the ratio was almost a perfect `8`, so instead of incrementing `a` by 1 I started multiplying by 8, which quickly yielded the correct result.